Employee Work Refusal

-Yes, they can use any application they have that is similar to excel and we can convert it here.
+Yes, they can use any application they have that is similar to Excel and we can convert it here.

 How does an employer extend their date if they have already filed?

-It is recommended to call the 615-770-1712 or they can provide a new spreadsheet with the new extended dates listed.
+It is recommended to call 615-770-1712 or they can provide a new spreadsheet with the new extended dates listed.
 It is always recommended for the employer to file with the full 16 weeks listed.

 Can you provide a phone number to call for online access?

 Yes, WARN regulations have NOT been waived so all statutes still apply.
-However, because of the language in the statute and to the unexpectedness of this pandemic the 60-day provision would not apply.
+However, because of the language in the statute and the unexpectedness of this pandemic the 60-day provision would not apply.

 Should be part of normal procedures but based on the company’s policy, but if they are continued to be paid, they will not need to file unemployment.

 If my employee indicates that they contracted the coronavirus while at work, will this result in a compensable workers’ compensation claim?
 Does the same apply if they were on a business trip?